Zamość Rotunda

-The Rotunda Zamość or the Museum of Martyrdom of the Zamość region - Rotunda (Muzeum Martyrologii Zamojszczyzny - Rotunda), is a Polish museum devoted to remembering the atrocities committed at the former Rotunda Zamość Nazi German camp located in Zamość near Lublin.
+The Zamość Rotunda (Rotunda Zamojska, also known as the Museum of Martyrdom of the Zamość Region - Rotunda (Muzeum Martyrologii Zamojszczyzny - Rotunda), is a Polish museum devoted to remembering the atrocities committed at the former Rotunda Zamość Nazi German camp located in Zamość near Lublin.
 The Nazi German Gestapo camp was set up in occupied Poland during World War II, as part of the Polish extermination program known as the German AB-Aktion in Poland, Ethnic cleansing of Zamojszczyzna by Nazi Germany....

 History

-Rotunda was built between 1825 and 1831 in accordance with the design of General Jean-Baptiste Mallet de Grandville.
-Was part of the fortifications of the Zamość Fortress.
-During World War II and German AB-Aktion in Poland in 1940 was taken over by the German Gestapo precinct.
-It served as a prison, holding camp and a place off mass execution of Polish people.
+The rotunda was built between 1825 and 1831 in accordance with the design of General Jean-Baptiste Mallet de Grandville as part of the fortifications of the Zamość Fortress.
+During World War II and German AB-Aktion in Poland in 1940 it was taken over by the German Gestapo precinct.
+It served as a prison, holding camp and a place of mass execution.

-8000 people died in the Gestapo Rotunda camp in Zamość.
+Eight thousand people died in the Gestapo Rotunda camp in Zamość.
 Nobody was tried for those crimes.
-During Generalplan Ost and Ethnic cleansing of Zamojszczyzna by Nazi Germany from Zamość Region Germans resettled 297 villages, about 110,000 Polish people, including 16,000 to Majdanek concentration camp, 2,000 to KL Auschwitz-Birkenau.
-30,000 children were resettled.
-4,500 Polish children from Zamosc Region deported to Germany in order to be Germanized.
+During Generalplan Ost and the Ethnic cleansing of Zamojszczyzna by Nazi Germany, German forces resettled 297 villages, including roughly 110,000 Polish people, with 16,000 being sent to Majdanek concentration camp, and 2,000 to KL Auschwitz-Birkenau.
+Additionally, 30,000 children were resettled, with 4,500 Polish children from the Zamosc Region being deported to Germany to undergo Germanisation.

 The gate which leads to the yard has the original doors with an inscription in German which reads: The temporary camp for the prisoners of Security Police.
 In German: Gefangenen-Durchgangslager Sicherheitspol.

-Last execution took place on 20 and 21 July 1944, when 150 people were shot.
+The last execution took place on 20 and 21 July 1944, when 150 people were shot.

-In the center of the courtyard there is a stone plaque commemorating the site of the cremation of human bodies.
+A stone plaque In the center of the courtyard commemorates the site of the cremation of human bodies.
 Here Nazi criminals burnt the bodies of the victims they had murdered, prisoners of the Rotunda.
 May they rest in peace.

-On the cemetery around the Rotunda lie the ashes of more than 45 thousand people.
+The cemetery around the Rotunda contains the ashes of more than 45 thousand people.